 The jury specifically found that Kars 4 Kids had committed trademark infringement when it used its Kars 4 Kids and 1-877-Kars-4-Kids marks in Texas.
 The damages phase will be heard by the Court in August 2019.
 Kars 4 Kids Inc. sued America Can!
 Cars For Kids in 2014 in the U.S. District Court for the District of New Jersey and America Can!
 Cars For Kids filed a separate lawsuit alleging trademark infringement by Kars 4 Kids Inc. in the U.S. District Court for the Northern District of Texas.
 The lawsuits were combined.

 According to Aubrey "Nick" Pittman, America Can!
 Cars For Kids' lead trial counsel, the jury heard powerful and emotional testimony from Marquez and Malcolm Wentworth, Chief Operations Officer, of the sweat and toil American Can!
 Cars for Kids put into developing and building its Cars For Kids brand since the late 80s and the thousands of children who have been given a second chance at earning their high school diploma through the Can Academies.
 "The jury heard many accolades that America Can!
-Cars for Kids have received from former U.S. Presidents, Governors, Mayors, celebrities, donors, and the kids who have benefitted from the Cars for Kids brand about what the brand stands for," said Pittman, who was joined at trial by co-counsel Christopher Kinkade, of Fox Rothschild, and Valerie Yanaros Wilde of the Yanaros Law Firm.
+Cars for Kids have received from former U.S. Presidents, Governors, Mayors, celebrities, donors, and the kids who have benefitted from the Cars for Kids brand about what the brand stands for," said Pittman, who was joined at trial by Valerie Yanaros Wilde of the Yanaros Law Firm.
 Also assisting were J. Manuel Torres-Rodriguez, attorney/CPA, Karen Confoy and Allison Hollows of Fox Rothschild, and Sharie McEwing of the Deleon Law Group.

 America Can!
 Cars For Kids is a 501©(3) non-profit vehicle donation organization benefiting Texans Can Academies, a unique network of 14 charter schools across Texas in Austin, Dallas, Fort Worth, Houston and San Antonio that serve students who have struggled in a traditional high school setting.
 It is the only owned and operated car donation program where 100% of the net proceeds directly support the charity.
 The money raised by America Can!
 Cars For Kids goes to helping change the lives of at-risk youth by providing them with a high school education as well as basic necessities, such as food, housing, clothing, child care, and more as they work toward their high school diploma in order to ensure their economic independence.